Loading...

 It’s stress.

 When you’re under chronic stress — and who hasn’t been over the past few years? — your body’s “fight or flight” response is triggered constantly, which causes hormonal changes that disrupt the way your body uses calories and stores fat.
-When you’re under constant stress, your body starts hanging onto every single calorie you consume — just in case you need that fuel to flee danger.
+When you’re under constant stress, your body starts hanging on to every single calorie you consume — just in case you need that fuel to flee danger.

 On top of this, your adrenal glands produce excess stress hormones, creating another hormonal imbalance.
-If your weight gain during the pandemic has shown up as added belly fat, it’s an almost sure sign that cortisol (the primary stress hormone) is being produced at higher than normal levels.
+If your weight gain during the pandemic showed up as added belly fat, it’s an almost sure sign that cortisol (the primary stress hormone) is being produced at higher than normal levels.
 Cortisol affects fat distribution by causing fat to be stored centrally around the organs in your midsection.
 This type of fat cell then emits signals that further impair your hormonal balance — a cascade of problems!

-Now for the good news: — losing “stress weight” is possible.
-Here are 5 simple steps you can take to balance your stress response, recalibrate your hormones, and lose those stubborn pandemic pounds.
+Now for the good news: losing “stress weight” is possible.
+Here are 5 simple steps you can take to balance your stress response, recalibrate your hormones and lose those stubborn pandemic pounds.

-5 tips for shedding pandemic weight gain
+5 tips for shedding pandemic “stress weight”

 Feed your body stress-fighting foods